What is SaaS Spend Management?

 Controlling how much your team spends on SaaS, or software as a service applications is an additional layer to the spend management onion.

-SaaS applications are integrated and used as a huge part of a company’s core operations.
+SaaS software applications are integrated and used as a huge part of a company’s core operations.
 Their use has become so normalized, it’s easy to forget that nearly every form of business relies on multiple SaaS applications at any given time.
 Successful organizations all over the globe use these applications for team working, video creation, social media management, HR, cloud storage, CRM tools; the list goes on.
 Using multiple applications like these every day means there are multiple systems in place contributing to your company’s overall business spend.

 Implementing a SaaS spend management tool can help your organization keep track (with real-time visibility) of the monthly spending put towards these applications and operations, as well as provide you with the full picture – so you can make better data driven decisions when it comes to forecasting and budgeting.
-From staying on top of monthly subscriptions, to juggling licences, and logging user engagement, the right SaaS management tool can take a lot off of your plate.
+From staying on top of monthly SaaS subscriptions, to juggling licences, and logging user engagement, the right SaaS management platform can take a lot off of your plate.

 When considering SaaS management tools, it’s of course important to not only look to both time and cost saving features, but practices you can perform without special tools as well.
 After all, managing spend is the name of the game, and getting visibility into your SaaS tool spending is the first step in setting yourself up for success, no matter how you get there.